-Gallo en Chicha is reminiscent of the French dish Coq au Vin, a chicken stew made with marinated chicken in wine, which made its way to El Salvador through the colonization of the Americas and many adaptations sprouting from it.
-To prepare Salvadoran Gallo en Chicha, the rooster (“aliñado”—ready to eat, head removed, and feathered) and its organs are cut into small pieces and marinated in chicha with garlic, onion, and other spices the day or days before cooking.
-Once marinated, the rooster is removed, and the marinade is reserved.
-Cook the rooster in a saucepan before transferring it to a large pot with the marinade and dulce de panela (unrefined whole cane sugar), bringing it to a slow boil.
-While it cooks, add “relajo” (a mix of spices such as pumpkin seeds, oregano, and bay leaves) along with common vegetables like tomatoes, potatoes, and carrots, simmering until both the rooster and veggies are tender, which can take several hours.
-In rural areas, people often use roosters from their farms, but you can also visit your local market and ask for a rooster specifically for this dish.
+Gallo en Chicha is reminiscent of the French dish ‘Coq au Vin’, a chicken stew made with marinated chicken in wine, and eventually finding its way to El Salvador through the colonization of the Americas.
+We now have different adaptations to this dish in different countries.
+To prepare Salvadoran gallo en chicha, you marinate a rooster that’s “aliñado” (ready to eat, with its head cut off and de-feathered).
+The rooster’s organs are cut into small pieces and marinated in chicha, with garlic, onion, and other spices, the day or a few days before cooking.
+Once marinated, the rooster is removed, and the marinade .
+Cook the rooster in a saucepan and add it to a large pot with the marinade and ‘dulce de panela’ (unrefined whole cane sugar) and slow boil.
+While that is cooking, add ‘relajo’ (a mix of spices such as pumpkin seeds, oregano, and bay leaves) and household veggies such as tomatoes, potatoes, and carrots, then simmer, and serve.
+Typically, people will have their own roosters and kill it the day they need to start prepping, but you can also go to your local market and ask for a rooster specifically for cooking this dish.

 Here is Mama Norita’s (my grandmother) recipe: